2022 Shimizu S-Pulse season: Overview

 It was another season where difficulties and struggles hit Shimizu S-Pulse back and forth during the year.
 Under Hiraoka's management, Shimizu's lack of matches won and players not on their best form were a determining factor for their average-to-poor performances in each of the 3 competitions they played in.

 Prior to the start of the season, Shimizu had made 5 signings, while at the same time gradually announcing 10 departures from the team.
 Se-hun's arrival from K League 1 powerhouse Ulsan Hyundai completed Shimizu's 6 signings at the start of the year.
 These signings included 2 J1 League players, a J2 League player, a recently graduated high school student, Japan's starting goalkeeper, and a promising South Korean talent.
 Still, they couldn't figure out a way to be increasingly benefit from the transfer management throughout the season.
 Spilling away 3 defenders and making no replacements in the sector also gave Hiraoka headaches with the starting XI, as the team had in total 6 available defenders.
 Several times through the season – including its start – Teruki Hara had to be played at the defense, despite being a midfielder.
 Full-backs Katayama and Yamahara frequently played in different positions, with Yamahara playing on both sides of the pitch, as a full-back on the left and on the right.
 The same applied to Katayama, who additionally played a few times as a center-back.

 Some players in special surprisingly didn't keep their good form this season.
 The more evident examples were Matsuoka and Oh Se-hun.
-Matsuoka, who played a large amount of matches in the previous season at club and national team level, surprisingly saw little game time under his management.
+Matsuoka, who played a large number of matches in the previous season at club and national team level, surprisingly saw little game time under his management.
 Shimizu S-Pulse rarely made use of the squad rotation despite having more than 15 available options for both the midfield and attack.
 The situation was influenced by the players' not-so-good-form on most of the season.
 Oh Se-hun was other player who couldn't live up to the expectations.
 After debuting on 6 April, he scored a goal on his second match for the club, run out of form, and little game time was given onwards.

 Some players in special were, however, highly utilized by both managers, with Shuichi Gonda, Reon Yamahara, Eiichi Katayama, Ryohei Shirasaki, Thiago Santana and Teruki Hara playing the most minutes among the Shimizu's players throughout the season, including the starting XI.